 — Luke 5:2-7 NLT

 Simon (Peter) was a fisherman.
 Being a fisherman was his life.
 Being a fisherman was his trade.
-So when Jesus came up and told him to fish in a certain place and at a certain time that Peter "knew" was wrong from all of his experience, he must have had to swallow hard to follow this carpenter's instructions.
+So when Jesus told him to fish in a certain place and at a certain time that Peter "knew" were wrong from all of his experience, he must have had to swallow hard to follow this carpenter's instructions.
 But, he did!
 He basically told Jesus, "If YOU say to do it, then I'll do it!"
 Let's be honest.
 There are times when what Jesus tells us to do seems at best counter-intuitive and sometimes crazy.
 Just a cursory reading of the Sermon on the Mount (Matthew 5-7) gives us more than enough to chew on for a lifetime.
 That's when our love for Jesus and our submission to his lordship really are tested.
 Are we willing to be like Peter and say, "Lord, if you say so, I'll do it!"?

 Related Scripture Readings